About the LEC

 - In the event that multiple teams are tied in the standings at the conclusion of the Summer Split, then the team that gained the most points in the Summer Split will be considered the holder of the tiebreaker.

-- The final spot for Worlds will be determined at the NA and EU Regional Qualifiers, the winners of which will be the third seeds of their respective regions.
+- The final spot for Worlds will be determined at the Regional Qualifier, the winners of which will be the third seeds of their respective regions.

 Points will be awarded in the following way: